 Collect as much information about your target audience, as possible.
 Analyze location, demographics, behavior, income level.
 Develop your buyer personas to build something of great demand.

 Android prevails in developing economies like Asia, Africa, and South America.
-On the contrary, Europe, Australasia and the U.S. are dominated by iOS.
+On the contrary, Europe, Australasia, and the U.S. are dominated by iOS.
 In States, by the way, this dominance is quite subtle.

 Age also matters.
 Younger people are more likely to have Android devices due to the lower price.

-Android is not the king in the tablet world anymore, just a runner up.
+Android is not the king in the tablet world anymore, just a runner-up.
 The average iPad app session length is way longer, with users more willing to pay for the apps they use.

 Choose Android to enter the emerging markets or to address younger people and kids.

 Choose iOS to target people in the U.S., Australasia, or Europe with an upper household income.
-Focusing on tablets also makes an iOS development a reasonable option.
+Focusing on tablets also makes iOS development a reasonable option.

 For Ezuza we built a payment mobile app, that addresses the challenges of underbanked and young people in Mexico.
-The app enables those who can’t or don’t want to use banks to pay bills and make P2P transactions.
+The app enables those who can’t or doesn’t want to use banks to pay bills and make P2P transactions.
 Due to the income level and other reasons, iOS devices were not popular among the target audience.
 Hence, there was no surprise in choosing an Android app for a new product launch.

 iOS vs Android App Development: Production and release

 iOS and Android are different in the way applications are built and published.
 Weigh all pros and cons of both approaches.
-Neither of them are perfect but you can always choose the best option.
+Neither of them is perfect but you can always choose the best option.